evanjamesjackson/nextcloud-docker-nginx-proxy/README.md

 1. Clone the repository.
 2. Run `cp .env.stub .env` and update with your preferred settings.
 Be sure to set `NGINX_PROXY_NETWORK` to the name of the Docker network that your `nginx-proxy` instance is running under.
 3. Run `docker-compose up -d` to build and run the containers.
+4. If you find Nextcloud is failing to upload large files, you may need to increase nginx's upload limit.
+An example of how to update this within an `nginx-proxy` instance can be found [here](https://github.com/evanjamesjackson/nginx-proxy-with-acme-companion).